ZijunCui02/ZijunCui02.github.io/_pages/about.md

-<p>I am a passionate new MSEE student @University of Washington looking for research opportunities.
-My research interests include Computer Vision, Computer Graphics, and Robotics.</p>
+<p>I am a passionate first-year master student in Elctrical and Computer Engineering at University of Washington looking for research opportunities.
+My research interests include Robotics, Computer Vision, and Computer Graphics.</p>

 (Page to be furbished)